-What does it mean to be a share holder in a dairy herd? ‘herd share’
+What does it mean to be part owner in a dairy herd, and thus a member of our PMA?

 It means that YOU: